 Hyper-IgM syndrome is a primary immunodeficiency disorder that involves combined humoral and cellular immunity deficiencies.
-It may be X-linked or autosomal.
+It may be X-linked (most cases) or autosomal recessive.
 Manifestations vary depending on the mutation and its location.

 Most cases are X-linked and caused by mutations in a gene on the X chromosome that encodes a protein (CD154, or CD40 ligand) on the surfaces of activated helper T cells.
 In the presence of cytokines, normal CD40 ligand interacts with B cells and thus signals them to switch from producing IgM to producing IgA, IgG, or IgE.
 In X-linked hyper-IgM syndrome, T cells lack functional CD40 ligand and cannot signal B cells to switch.
 Thus, B cells produce only IgM; IgM levels may be normal or elevated.